 - participating in eLearning

-- learning from meetings and courses that you find educational (including those organised in your own country)
+- learning from meetings and courses that you find educational (including those organised in your own country and world region)

 - learning from experiential events, for example a discussion with a colleague, a compliment that you have received, learning from cases, departmental educational meetings, teaching others and serious incidents